wp-plugins/church-admin/readme.txt

 = 0.562 =
 * Fix Address label bug
-* Fix creating new small group in edit people form not saving the person as a small group leader
+* Fix creating new small group in edit people form not saving the person as a small group leader = 0.563 =
+* Fix Follow up email not sending all information

 == Upgrade Notice ==
 * 0.4.73 required